EugeneKorshenko/subkit-microservice/docs/tutorials/5mins_tutorial.md

 A core concept of Subkit is that every piece of data has its very own URL.
 You can use this URL to access your data in several ways:
 * From any Subkit client library
 * From our [REST API](https://try.subkit.io/doc)
-* By entering the URL directly into any browser's addressbar (Try it and click the [link](https://try.subkit.io/store/quickstart) above).
+* By typing the URL directly into any browser's addressbar (Try it and click the [link](https://try.subkit.io/store/quickstart) above).

 ### 3. Writing Data
 Let's send a message now